ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 - SharePoint Admin Center - Control access from personal devices (prevent users from downloading, printing or syncing from non-domain computers).

-- Control access based on location (network locations) - Supply Ip ranges to restrict to.
+- Control access based on location (network locations) - Supply IP ranges to restrict network locations.

-- Ability to tag each site (General Purpose, Internal, Confidential) - Team site classification - guide users how they should use the site and who they should share it with.
+- Ability to tag each site (General Purpose, Internal, Confidential) - guide users how they should use the site and who they should share it with.
 Can add guidelines for users.
 You can apply policies based on the tags.

 ## Auditing and Reporting

-- Insights into how sharepoint and one drive are being used - How many active users, how much storage, insights per user, who is doing sharing or external sharing, any suspicious activity.
-Get additional value of Office 365 subscription
+- Insights into how sharepoint and one drive are being used
+- Insights on how many active users, how much storage, insights per user
+- Find who is sharing internally, sharing externally or any suspicious activity.

-- Logging - Unified Logs for Hybrid Customers - One Premises and SHarEPoint online under Search and Investigation (Audit Log Search)
+- Logging - Unified Logs for Hybrid Customers - On Premises and SharePoint Online